 If you’ve been arrested, call our criminal defense lawyers in Jersey City at 732-303-7857 24 hours a day, seven days a week.
-Clark & Clark, LLC has decades of experience in criminal law and serves clients throughout New Jersey including Jersey City, Freehold, Hudson and Monmouth County.
+Clark, Clark & Noonan, LLC., LLC has decades of experience in criminal law and serves clients throughout New Jersey including Jersey City, Freehold, Hudson and Monmouth County.

 Some of our clients have faced charges for:

 The court system can be confusing, especially for first time offenders.
 Regardless of the crime you’ve been charged with, you may have several questions regarding bail including:

 Bail, in its most basic form, is the release of a person who has been accused of a criminal offense through some type of assurance, mostly through money (surety bond) and/or property.
 The purpose of bail is to assure that the individual will appear for court and face the charges which have been lodged against them.
 If the individual fails to appear, then the bail which was posted will be forfeited.

 Bail is set by a Judge at some point after the individual is arrested and/or charged with a criminal offense.
 Bail can be set at the time of arrest or bail can be set at a later time, typically during a court appearance of the accused.
 In setting a specific bail amount, the Judge will consider the seriousness of the offense, the factors surrounding the offense and any other evidence or facts that are deemed relevant to the bail determination.